-Despite a challenged relationship with the church, I still find the content in the Bible and the good acts it inspires extremely inspiring.
+Despite a challenging relationship with the church, I still find the content in the Bible and the good acts it inspires extremely inspiring.
 I had strong spiritual feelings as a very young child and they’re still with me today.
 Many works of art inspired me, none more than Matthais Grunewald’s Isenheim Altarpiece.
 It’s a complex masterpiece.
 Two panels in particular mean a great deal to me.
-The Resurrection epitomizes the word beatific – transcendently wise, compassionate and fulfilled.
+The Resurrection epitomizes the word beatific – transcendently wise, compassionate, and fulfilled.
 The Temptation of St Anthony is a riveting portrayal of a supreme test of that state and how it can survive and even be strengthened by confrontations with the darkest negativities.

 I see images like Grunewald’s Isenheim Altarpiece and I feel called to try and rise to some small measure of this greater state of being.
 Achieving this depth of perspective and strength of expression is a primary goal of my life/art.
 For me, making art is a call to learn and put that learning into practice.